Lionsberg/lionsberg-wiki/Lionsberg Community Information/Meetings/Jordan and A - 2023.04.21.md

 ## Celebration

-**So let's celebrate this milestone and initial activation!** We have moved from **zero to one** successfully, and we are now a potent small army of ~10 to 12 people who have wrestled with the [[New Vision and Plan]] and the proposed pathway of action and are committed to be a part of its unfolding.
+**So let's celebrate this milestone and initial activation!** We have moved from **zero to one** successfully, and we are now a potent small army who have wrestled with the [[New Vision and Plan]] and the proposed pathway of action and are committed to be a part of its unfolding.

 ## Still Too Complex